LoveChild 20: Bob and Margaret—The Years Before Me

 The lake would be Lake Katepwa, near Indian Head, where a number of their friends had cottages.

-The one thing Bob and Margaret definitely had was a lot of friends, many of whom remained close to them for life.
+The one thing Bob and Margaret definitely had was a lot of friends, a number of whom remained close to them for life.

 Adopting a Baby Girl